oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 The provider is the proxy between the oVirt engine, and the OVN north DB.
 The oVirt engine will need the IP of the provider to connect to it.
 The provider in turn will need the IP of the OVN north DB to be able to connect to it.
-The provider IP is specified whent adding a provider in the oVirt engine.
+The provider IP is specified when adding a provider in the oVirt engine.
 The OVN north DB IP must be specified when starting the OVN provider.
 If this is not specified, the provider will assume the OVN north DB is running on the same host.